Friends With Dignity

 To Support DV Affected Children With Scholarship Program

-Australian Charity of the Year 2018, Friends With Dignity, will soon launch the fifth round of its Little Friends Scholarship program.
+Australian Charity of the Year 2018, Friends With Dignity, will soon launch the sixth round of its Little Friends Scholarship program.
 The program, which is an Australian-first, awards bi-annual monetary scholarships to children throughout Australia who have faced, or are facing, domestic or family violence.

 The educational and extra-curricular scholarships help to cover a variety of expenses from helping kids attend camp and after-school activities with their peers, to providing uniforms.